latchset/luksmeta/luksmeta.8.md

 respectively.

 The `luksmeta save` command reads metadata on standard input and writes it to the specified slot using the specified UUID.
-If no slot is specified, the metadata is written to the first empty slot using the specified UUID.
-In this case, the slot written to is printed to standard output.
-This command will never overwrite existing data.
+If no slot is specified, `luksmeta` will search for the first slot number for which the LUKSv1 slot is inactive and the `luksmeta` slot is empty.
+This represents the only official correlation between LUKSv1 slots and `luksmeta` slots.
+In this case, the metadata is written to the first applicable slot using the specified UUID and the slot number is printed to standard output.
+In either case, this command will never overwrite existing data.
 To replace data in a slot you will need to execute `luksmeta wipe` before `luksmeta save`.

 The `luksmeta load` command reads data from the specified slot and writes it to standard output.
 If a UUID is specified, the command will verify that the